Sing a Song of Sixpence: Meaning and interpretations

 In 2003, the TV series Mostly True Stories?: Urban Legends Revealed used this story as a true or false question before a commercial break when it asked "Was the nursery rhyme 'Sing a Song of Sixpence' used as a code to recruit pirates?".
-After the break, the show mistakenly claimed it was "true" and mentioned its supposed connection to Blackbeard implying that Snopes was used by the show's producers as a source.
+After the break, the show mistakenly claimed it was "true" and mentioned its supposed connection to Blackbeard, implying that Snopes was used by the show's producers as a source.
 Snopes then posted a page about the mistake on their "Media goofs" section noting that whoever made the show apparently did not see the explanation and had fallen for a story that was fictional.

-In later airings of the episode, the answer was corrected so say that the Blackbeard connection was "false" with Snopes' page on Mostly True Stories? was edited to note the correction.
+In later airings of the episode, the answer was corrected to say that the Blackbeard connection was "false" with Snopes' page on Mostly True Stories? edited to note the correction.
 According to Snopes, no public statement was made about the mistake by the show's producers.